etamity/dashpad/README.md

 };
 ```

-`Dashpad` is a global object that you can access dashpad api here.
+`Dashpad` is a global object that we can access dashpad api here.

 ### Step 2